truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 To use two-factor authentication with the administrator account (root or admin user), first configure and enable SSH service to allow SSH access, then [configure two-factor authentication]({{< relref "ManageGlobal2FASCALE.md" >}}).
 If you have the root user configured with a password and enable it, you can SSH into the system with the root user.
 Security best practice is to disable the root user password and only use the local administrator account.

-## Rootless Log In and TrueCommand
+## Administrator Logins and TrueCommand

-At present, rootless log in works with TrueCommand but you need to set up and use an [API key]({{< relref "ManagingAPIKeys.md" >}}).
+At present, administrator logins works with TrueCommand but you need to set up and use an [API key]({{< relref "ManagingAPIKeys.md" >}}).
 Future releases of TrueCommand should eliminate the need for the API key.